hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Funky art at Ancestral Cocina in Latacunga Ecuador

 Latacunga is a fairly large city and hub in the Ecuador Highlands.
 This is the most common starting point for those looking to hike the Quilotoa Loop.
 While not exactly a picturesque city, Latacunga does have a large local market, a busy main bus terminal, and is a central hub for Ecuador’s Volcano Alley.
-There are also plenty of restaurants, artisan shops, and places to stock up on last minute supplies for the trek.
-At night, locals enjoy strolling the large plaza that fills with street-food vendors and activity.

-How to Get to Latacunga
+How to Get to Latacunga Ecuador

 cotopaxi volcano, secret garden cotopaxi, garden, mountains, clouds, grass, sky, places to visit in ecudaor